shaylnbrown/cse210-projects/README.md

-# cse210-ww-student-template
+# cse210-student-template
+Shay Brown
-This is the starter code for students in the worldwide content version of CSE 210.
+This is the starter code for students in CSE 210.

 This repository contains the starter code for many different projects.
 They are arranged as follows: